andreabeccari/Molecular_Anatomy/README.md

 </p>
 <p style="font-size=14px"><strong>Installation</strong> </p>
 <p>
-It's enough to download the protocol file and import it in Pipeline Pilot or Knime.
+It's enough to download the appropriate protocol file and import it in Pipeline Pilot or Knime.
 </p>